-Widower: Delete Trump Tweets suggesting wife was murdered
+Widower: Delete Trump tweets suggesting wife was murdered

 “An ordinary user like me would be banished,” Klausutis wrote.

+But the company did not say it would do anything about Trump's Tweets or mention them directly.

+“We’ve been working to expand existing product features and policies so we can more effectively address things like this going forward, and we hope to have those changes in place shortly,” Twitter said.

-Twitter did not immediately respond to a message seeking comment on the letter on Tuesday.
-Twitter in general takes a hands-off approach to political leaders, contending that publishing controversial tweets from politicians helps hold them accountable and encourages discussion.
+In general, Twitter has taken a hands-off approach to political leaders, contending that publishing controversial tweets from politicians helps hold them accountable and encourages discussion.
 It modified those rules last year to say that world leaders “aren’t entirely” above the rules and some tweets violating its policy could be slapped with warning labels.

 Trump has long feuded with Scarborough, now a host of MSNBC's “Morning Joe” show, and has repeatedly tried to implicate him in the death even though Scarborough was in Washington, not Florida, at the time.